Advanced Credit and Debit Card Payments and Virtual Terminal Agreement

-"Transaction Fees" means the fees provided in Section 2(b) of this CCF/VT Agreement.
+"Transaction Fees" means the fees provided in Section 2(b) of this ACP/VT Agreement.
 Note, if you use certain optional PayPal services, certain additional fees may apply to your transactions on a per transaction basis, as outlined in Section 2(c); however, these are not included in this definition.

 DATA PROTECTION SCHEDULE

 This Data Protection Schedule applies only to the extent that PayPal acts as a processor or Sub-processor to Merchant.